 For those who don’w know, Santa Barbara town is set along the Pacific about 100 miles north of Los Angeles.
 The surrounding wine country is set a bit inland, encompassing a total of seven AVAs (American Viticultural Area), including the esteemed Sta.
 Rita Hills and Santa Ynez Valley appellations.
 One of the most interesting components of the area is the pronounced maritime influence courtesy of several valleys that jut straight out to the ocean.
 That means a tempered climate that appeals to many types from wine grapes, from Chardonnay and Pinot Noir to Rhone varieties like Syrah.
 You’ll even find great Chenin Blanc, Gamay, Picpoul, Semillon, and many more in this wildly diverse American winemaking zone.

-California has a lot to offer as the nation’s leading wine producer, from Temecula Valley in the south to Sonoma up north.
+California has a lot to offer as the nation’s leading wine producer.
+Just ask Temecula Wine Country or the Sonoma County wine scene.
 But the Santa Barbara region may be the most intriguing of them all, especially right now.
 Here’s how to enjoy all it has to offer.